-- How can you use the structure of panels to help tell the story? - What transitions make the most sense to use, from panel to panel, in order to tell the story (think about closure here: what do you need to show us, and what can the readers fill in with their imagination)? - What will your last panel on each page be?
-How can you use this to help create the "Just one more page..." feeling inside your reader? - Consult with the artists creating the sections before and after you.
+- What transitions make the most sense to use, from panel to panel, in order to tell the story (think about closure here: what do you need to show us, and what can the readers fill in with their imagination)? - How are you going to represent the themes we have decided upon visually?
+This can be done overtly and subtly. - How will you treat your "WOW" moment(s)?
+Is it a full-page image, or a series of interestingly constructed panels that have a sense of build?
+Consider the Storm vs. Callisto battle in X-Men 170.
+What can you do visually to create the same impact reading Le Guin's words had on us as we read your chapter last term? - Consult the Maybe Ideas that we generated in our Socratic Circle explorations as to how we might apply Understanding Comics techniques to our adaptation, and well as the notes you yourself made during that process-are there ideas there that you are excited to try out? - What will your last panel on each page be?
+How can you use this to help create the "Just one more page..." feeling inside your reader? - Within or under each panel, list any dialogue, thinking bubbles, and captions that you will use. - Consult with the artists creating the sections before and after you.
 Is there anything you need to keep in mind as you receive and pass the baton?